-Giant Food is donating $50,000 to five Feeding America food bank partners across the Mid-Atlantic region as part of its Easter hunger relief efforts and 90th anniversary celebrations.
+Giant Food is donating $50,000 to five Feeding America food bank partners across the Mid-Atlantic region as part of its Easter hunger-relief efforts and 90th anniversary celebration.

-The funding will be distributed among the Capital Area Food Bank, Maryland Food Bank, Blue Ridge Area Food Bank, Food Bank of Delaware and Fredericksburg Regional Food Bank to help feed families during the holiday.
+The funding will be distributed among the Capital Area Food Bank, Maryland Food Bank, Blue Ridge Area Food Bank, Food Bank of Delaware and Fredericksburg Regional Food Bank.

 The expanded support builds on Giant’s tradition of donating hundreds of hams to community partners each Easter.
 The shift to direct funding allows the grocer to broaden its impact across the region.

-Giant partners with local food recovery organizations including churches, soup kitchens and Feeding America food banks.
-The grocer’s top charitable priority is addressing hunger in the communities it serves.
+Giant partners with local food recovery organizations, including churches, soup kitchens and Feeding America food banks.

 [RELATED: Giant Food Begins $1.98M Giving Campaign For 90th Anniversary]